imbus/robotframework-debuglibrary/readme.md

 ### Step debugging

-If you use RobotDebug as a library, you can use keys *F7 (INTO)*, *F8 (OVER)* and *F9 (OUT)* to trace and view the code step by step.
+If you use RobotDebug as a library with `Debug` keyword, you can use keys *F7 (INTO)*, *F8 (OVER)* and *F9 (OUT)* to trace and view the code step by step.

 *F7: INTO*
-With key `F7` you can go into the keyword, if it contains other keywords inside.
-The first line inside the user keyword is executed and the execution is paused again.
+The `F7` key allows you to go into the keyword if it contains further keywords inside.
+The first line within the user keyword is executed and the execution is paused again.

 *F8: OVER*
-With `F8` the current line is executed completely in one step, even if it contains other keywords inside.
+The `F8` key allows you to execute the current line completely in one step, even if it contains other keywords inside.

 *F9: OUT*
-With `F9` you can exit the keyword, if you went into it previously.
+You can use the `F9` key to exit the keyword if you have entered it previously.

 *F10: CONTINUE*
-With `F10` or command `continue` you can continue the execution until next `Debug` keyword.
+You can use the `F10` key or the `continue` command to continue execution until the next `Debug` keyword.

 *SHIFT TAB: DETACH*
 `Shift Tab` allows you to run the rest of the test case to the end and ingnores `Debug` keyword.